 Philippines (Filipino:Pilipinas), officially known as The Republic of the Philippines (Filipino:Republika ng Pilipinas), is essentially what happens if you plunk a Latin American country on the wrong side of the Pacific Ocean and give it strong Malay, Chinese and American flavors.
 Not exactly an accurate description, but close enough.

-Made up of 7,107 islands (divided between Luzon, Visayas and Mindanao regions), the Philippines is the fourth-largest Asian Anglophone country, mostly composed of Austronesians.
+Made up of 7,107 islands (divided between Luzon, Visayas and Mindanao regions), the Philippines is the fourth-largest Asian Anglophone country, much of its population having Austronesian roots.
 The capital is Manila (which is actually a combination of 17 cities and towns, all centered around the eponymous Spanish-era city).
-Owing to its position at the crossroads of several foreign trade routes, the county has earned a vast diversity of cultures and religions, of which Christianity predominates, a legacy of over 300 years under the Spanish Empire and 40 under the United States (in fact, the Philippines is the largest Christian-majority country in Asia and, until East Timor's independence, the only one), with Islam a distant second and Buddhists, animists and others filling the gaps.
+Owing to its position at the crossroads of several foreign trade routes, the country has earned a vast diversity of cultures and religions, of which Christianity predominates, a legacy of over 300 years under the Spanish Empire and 40 under the United States (in fact, the Philippines is the largest Christian-majority country in Asia and, until East Timor's independence, the only one), with Islam a distant second and Buddhists, animists and others filling the gaps.

 Still a developing country, the Philippines has been experiencing political instability, poverty, and a population growing at an extremely fast rate.
 On the other hand, it is one of the world's most bountiful countries in terms of flora and fauna, has many urbanized cities with progressive socioeconomic growth, has deep, rich cultures of both ancient and contemporary, and both Time and Reader's Digest discussed survey results that Filipinos are happier in comparison to people of developed countries.